stephenv/WearBucks-API/README.md

 =============

 #### About:
-WearBucks API is a RESTful HTTP API for retrieving Starbucks user information.
-This is the API used by **WearBucks (Pay for Starbucks)** application on Google Play (Android) coming soon.
-The API is based off [Starbucks class](https://github.com/Neal/php-starbucks) by [Neil](https://github.com/Neal). _Login information (username and password) is not stored and the API should only be used over SSL/TSL_
+WearBucks API is an open-source RESTful HTTP API for retrieving Starbucks user information.
+This is the API used by **WearBucks (Pay for Starbucks)** Android application on Google Play.
+This API is based off [Starbucks class](https://github.com/Neal/php-starbucks) by [Neil](https://github.com/Neal). _Login information (username and password) is not stored and the API should only be used over SSL/TSL_

 #### Dependencies:
 - Slim PHP Microframework